SAP/fosstars-rating-core/docs/qa.md

 Notes:

-*  It's good to select open-source projects that have diverse feature values.
+*  It's good to select open source projects that have diverse feature values.
 *  It's good if the interval `e` from test vectors cover the whole `[0, 10]` interval.

    In other words, `union(real_test_vector[j].e)` should be close to `[0, 10]` where `j = 1..K`.
 *  It's good if values `e` are provided by experts in the domain and by those who have good knowledge about the project.

-## Test vectors based on abstract open-source projects
+## Test vectors based on hypothetical open source projects

 Define `L` test vectors `abstract_test_vector[j]` where `j = 1..L`: